nytud/hugme/README.md

 OPENAI_KEY=sk-examplekey hugme --model-name NYTK/PULI-LlumiX-32K --tasks mmlu
 ```

+## 🧠 Results

+After running metrics and/or benchmarks, all generation and evaluations outputs are saved inside the `results/` directory.

 ## 📊 Evaluation Tasks

 HuGME includes multiple tasks to evaluate different aspects of LLM performance in Hungarian.
 Calculation can also be found [here](https://docs.confident-ai.com/docs/getting-started).